chesnolabs/candidates2014/README.md

 ## mp_base.py
 Helper class to work with MP database.
+Opens `../base.csv` by default.